Batlez/Batlez-Tweaks/README.md

 **Network Tweaks:** The Network Tweaks feature optimizes your network adapter settings and all your network driver settings to improve latency and speed.

-_NOTE: THIS IS PRE-RELEASE.
-THERE WILL BE ERRORS AND ISSUES._

 Enjoy!

 Check out my Releases to download!